iOliverNguyen/mithril-boilerplate/README.md

 * Client side modules wrapped in CommonJs
 * Watch with cache (only rebuild changed files)
 * LiveReload
-* Concat and minify stylesheets and scripts
+* Concat and minify stylesheets and scripts for production
 * Unit testing will be supported soon

 ## Commands